 There are three levels of cover to choose from when you’re taking out mini fleet insurance:

-It’s up to you which level of cover you choose, but it’s worth remembering that while a comprehensive policy may be more expensive it could work out better value in the long term, especially if your fleet of vehicles are an integral part of your business’s operations.
+It’s up to you which level of cover you choose, but it’s worth remembering that while a comprehensive policy may be more expensive it could actually work out as better value in the long term, especially if your fleet of vehicles are an integral part of your business’s operations.

-What other features should I think about?
+What other features should I think about adding to my policy?

 Your insurer will have a range of extra features that you can bolt on to your fleet policy for an additional cost, for example:

-- Hire and reward – this covers you to transport people or goods in return for money (for instance if you own a taxi firm or wedding fleet).
+- Hire and reward – This covers you to transport people or goods in return for money (for instance if you own a taxi firm or wedding fleet).
 Like carriage of own goods, it’s an extension of GIT cover but isn’t always included as standard.

-- Employers’ liability – pays out if an employee becomes ill or is injured because of work.
+- Employers’ liability – Pays out if an employee becomes ill or is injured because of work.
 You’ll need this by law if you have any staff, even part time or casual workers.

-- Public liability – pays legal fees and compensation costs if a member of the public blames your business for injury or damage to their property.
+- Public liability – Pays legal fees and compensation costs if a member of the public blames your business for injury or damage to their property.

 How can I lower the cost of my small fleet insurance policy?